Skip to Content

 --file <path>Validate specific file only

-dotreq browsertest
+dotreq get

 Run browser-based acceptance tests against requirements.
 Uses AI-powered browser automation to verify that your application behaves as specified.